hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 packets from directly connected clients.
 This effectively means that UDP sockets can be used for relayed traffic only.
 When using raw sockets, both the traffic from the directly connected clients and the relayed traffic are handled.

 Caution should be taken when configuring the server to open multiple raw sockets on the interface with several IPv4 addresses assigned.
 If the directly connected client sends the message to the broadcast address, all sockets on this link will receive this message and multiple responses will be sent to the client.
 Therefore, the configuration with multiple IPv4 addresses assigned to the interface should not be used when the directly connected clients are operating on that link.
-To use a single address on such interface, the "interface-name/address" notation should be used.
+To use a single address on such an interface, the "interface-name/address" notation should be used.

 .. note::

-   Specifying the value ``raw`` as the socket type doesn't guarantee that the raw sockets will be used!
-The use of raw sockets to handle the traffic from the directly connected clients is currently supported on Linux and BSD systems only.
-If the raw sockets are not supported on the particular OS in use, the server will issue a warning and fall back to using IP/UDP sockets.
+   Specifying the value ``raw`` as the socket type does not guarantee that raw sockets will be used!
+The use of raw sockets to handle traffic from the directly connected clients is currently supported on Linux and BSD systems only.
+If raw sockets are not supported on the particular OS in use, the server will issue a warning and fall back to using IP/UDP sockets.

 In a typical environment, the DHCP server is expected to send back a response on the same network interface on which the query was received.
 This is the default behavior.
-However, in some deployments it is desired that the outbound (response) packets will be sent as regular traffic and the outbound interface will be determined by the routing tables.
+However, in some deployments it is desired that the outbound (response) packets be sent as regular traffic and the outbound interface be determined by the routing tables.
 This kind of asymmetric traffic is uncommon, but valid.
 Kea supports a parameter called ``outbound-interface`` that controls this behavior.
-It supports two values; the first one, ``same-as-inbound``, tells Kea to send back the response on the same interface where the query packet was received.
+It supports two values: the first one, ``same-as-inbound``, tells Kea to send back the response on the same interface where the query packet was received.
 This is the default behavior.
-The second one, ``use-routing``, tells Kea to send regular UDP packets and let the kernel's routing table determine the most appropriate interface.
+The second parameter, ``use-routing``, tells Kea to send regular UDP packets and let the kernel's routing table determine the most appropriate interface.
 This only works when ``dhcp-socket-type`` is set to ``udp``.
 An example configuration looks